devinkr/js-data-types/readme.md

 ## Intro

-Today we are going to get started with our first real programming language of the course!
 We've learned about HTML + CSS in previous classes this week, so we know how to make static webpages where there isn't much user interaction.
-Today we are going to move towards making our pages interactive and dynamic.
+Today we are going to move towards making our pages interactive and dynamic!

 But first, we must start with the basics.